 - Looking at the NAND Layering Type, 3D NAND consumes more power as compared to 2D NAND.

-- NVMe Interface consumes more power as compared to the SATA interface.
+- NVMe Interface consumes more power than the SATA interface.

 - Drives with the M.2 form factor consume more power than the 2.5-inch and other form factors.

-- Idle drives use less power as compared to working drives.
+- Idle drives use less power than working drives.

 - SSDs with hardware encryption consume more power.

-The better the SSD’s internal design, the better would be its power efficiency.
-This all comes down to how close attention the brand pays to its drive.
+The better the SSD’s internal design, the more efficient its power usage.
+This all comes down to how closely the brand pays attention to its drive.
 In our list of most power-efficient SSDs, you’ll find most drives also come on top in terms of reliability, performance, and user ratings.
 In fact, these are mainly the flagship drives from different brands.
 Let’s have a look at these.

 ---|---|---|---|